busragizemyilmaz/busragizemyilmaz/README.md

 ## Hi there 👋

 I'm Büşra Gizem Yılmaz, a passionate developer who loves learning and building new things.
-I enjoy working with different technologies, solving problems, and improving my coding skills every day.
+I enjoy working with different technologies, solving problems and improving my coding skills every day.
 Here’s a quick look at my GitHub activity and coding stats 👇

 ---